Sequencing-enabled Hierarchical Cooperative CAV On-ramp Merging Control with Enhanced Stability and Feasibility: SIMULATION AND RESULTS

 \subsection{String Stability Experiments}

-In this subsection, we examine the $l_2$-norm string stability of the lower-level longitudinal controller.
+In this subsection, we examine the $l_2$-norm string stability of the lower-level longitudinal controller with scenario 2.

-Scenario 2 is set to examine $l_2$ norm string stability conditions.
-In scenario 2, 6 mainline CAVs are placed every 20$m$, and 4 on-ramp CAVs every 40$m$.
-Each CAV has an initial velocity of 15$m/s$.
-The acceleration profile of CAV1 is extracted from the real-world NGSIM dataset \cite{NGSIM}, while the initial accelerations of the other CAVs are 0.
-In this setup, CAVs 2-10 begin with no initial disturbance, while the leading CAV1 continuously introduces disturbance throughout the entire merging process.
+It is important to clearly show the disturbance damping along the vehicular string, hence a scenario is designed with disturbances continuously applied to the leading vehicle and the impact of initial deviations eliminated.
+To better present the disturbance damping, a total number of 10 CAVs are generated.
+Note that, the number of vehicles does not impact the results since string stability is proved for each vehicle.
+In this setup, 6 mainline CAVs are positioned at intervals of 20 meters, complemented by 4 on-ramp CAVs spaced every 40 meters.
+Each CAV starts with an initial speed of 15 meters per second.
+Notably, CAV1's acceleration profile is derived from the real-world NGSIM dataset \cite{NGSIM}, while the remaining CAVs commence with zero initial acceleration.
+In this configuration, CAVs 2-10 start without any initial disturbances, but the leading CAV1 consistently introduces disturbances throughout the merging process.
 In this scenario, the weights are selected the same as the ones in subsection \ref{sec6.1}, the corresponding linear feedback and feedforward gains $K_b=[0.1849$, $10.5855$, $-4.9804]$, $k_f=5.8356$ satisfy the condition (\ref{string stable consition2}), indicating that the platoon should display $l_2$-norm string stability.

 Fig. \ref{fig:string_stable} presents the simulation results of scenario 2.
 The figure depicts the evolution of position and states of the 10 CAVs.
 The dashed lines represent on-ramp CAVs while the solid lines represent mainline CAVs.
 It is observed that the disturbances are dampened along CAV string in all three states, showcasing the $l_2$-norm string stable characteristic.
+Furthermore, Fig. \ref{fig:string_stable}(b) illustrates that the spacing deviation for each CAV starts within the predefined safety range $[-\Delta d_{safe}, \Delta d_{safe}]$, and stays within the range for the whole merging process, underscoring the safety of the merging process.

+Similar to Table \ref{tab:local}, Table \ref{tab:string} summarizes the computational time of the longitudinal controllers.
+Following the same rationale in Subsection \ref{sec6.1}, it is again demonstrated that the longitudinal controllers satisfy the necessary real-time computational requirements.